textileio/community/docs/hub/buckets.md

 #### Developer Buckets

 All Buckets you create are scoped to your developer account.
-You can always find your currently logged in account with `tt whoami`.
+You can always find your currently logged in account with `hub whoami`.

 #### Organization Buckets